JosephKnecht-lab/substrate-front-end-template/README.md

 ## Running Tests in Cypress

 ### Overview
 Cypress is an end-to-end testing framework for web applications.
-It provides a comprehensive toolset for writing, running, and debugging tests.
+It provides a comprehensive tools for writing, running, and debugging tests.
 This guide will walk you through the steps to run tests using Cypress.

 ### Prerequisites
 Before running tests in Cypress, ensure you have the following prerequisites installed: